How to Reset Your Child’s Sleep Schedule After Vacation

 It might take a few days (or even a week) for things to fully settle, so hang in there.
 Consistency is key, even if they push back at first.
 Trust the process!

-If your little one is waking up in the middle of the night or way too early, keep interactions brief and boring, if you must interact.
+If your little one wakes up in the middle of the night or way too early, keep interactions brief and boring if you must interact.
 But it is even better if you just give them the space to fall back to sleep.
-Avoid starting the day too early—if they’re up at 5 AM, encourage them go back to sleep.
-Allowing them to get up early can throw off their day and teach their body that 5 AM is an ok time to wake up.
+Avoid starting the day too early—if they’re up at 5 AM, encourage them to go back to sleep.
+Allowing them to wake up too early can throw off their day and teach their body that 5 AM is an acceptable time to wake up.

 White noise machines and blackout curtains can work wonders.
-Creating a sleep conducive environment can help them to drift off into sleep more easily.
+Creating a sleep-conducive environment can help them drift off to sleep more easily.

-Getting back on track after vacation isn’t always easy, but with patience and consistency, your child will adjust.
-And remember—you’re doing great!
+Getting back on track after a vacation isn’t always easy, but with patience and consistency, your child will adjust.
+Remember—you’re doing great!
 Soon enough, your little one will be sleeping soundly again, and you might just get a full night’s sleep, too.

 Wishing you rest,